jcolag/silver-bat-01-seeking-refuge/text/03-ropes.md

 It occurs to me that I'm going to need backup on my---ahem---first mission.
 So, a quick stop between Realty and the front door.
 "Eun-Ju?"
 Bhang Eun-Ju is the terrifying accountant from before.
 She nods me over, lighting up as she pulls out a set of ledgers.

 "Yes, Mr. Wooster.
 I'm glad you're back.
-I realized that we can set up an entire layer of political committees to completely hide the money moving through them, as long as a few dollars occasionally go to politicians you want to support, and you might also invest in a car dealership to move your---"
+After you stepped out, I realized that we can set up an entire layer of political committees to completely hide the money moving through them, as long as a few dollars occasionally go to politicians you want to support, and you might also invest in a car dealership to move your---"

 See?
 Terrifying!
 I sat through an hour of this and I still sometimes need to count on my fingers.